-The lecture component of this course is completely web-based.
+The lecture component of this course is completely online.
 Corresponding labs will be taught on site at the respective campuses.
-All aspects of plant propagation will be studied that include methods of propagating by seeds, bulbs, divisions, layers, cuttings, budding, grafting, and micropropagation.
-The timing, technique, and material for making cuttings, environmental conditions, and media requirements for rooting cuttings of ornamental plants, fruit trees, shrubs, and flowering plants will be studied.
-Various propagation structures, soils, and fertilizer requirements will be considered.
+All aspects of plant propagation will be studied that include methods of propagating by seeds, bulbs, divisions, layers, cuttings, budding, grafting, and micropropagation. --Sexual reproduction and seed development will be explored along with seed selection for breeding systems, physiological mechanisms of seed dormancy, and techniques to improve seed production --The timing, technique, and material for making cuttings, environmental conditions, and media requirements for rooting cuttings of ornamental plants, fruit trees, shrubs, and flowering plants will be studied. --Various propagation structures, soils, and fertilizer requirements will be considered.
 Emphasis is placed on the basic principles of plant propagation to provide an adequate background in the areas of agronomy, horticulture, forestry, and other disciplines of plant science.